Apr 26 2011

 OK, not knowing for sure what the cause was, I made a list of things to do:

-- Combine the bifilar secondary windings of the toroidal for single circuit extraction to the “stereo” rectifiers.
+- Combine the toroidal’s secondaries for single circuit extraction to the “stereo” rectifiers.
 This would remove any unwanted inductive coupling across the bifilar windings previously extracted separately to the left and right power supplies.

-- Add a steel disc under the transformer for further magnetic absorption (the chassis floor is just aluminium).
+- Add a steel disc under the transformer for further magnetic diversion (the chassis floor is just aluminium).

 - Use large/heavy steel (high magnetic permeability) plates to isolate the amplifier modules from the AC wiring and rectifiers.